Nickel Stocks

 Sherritt International

-Phase: Production Resource Country: Cuba
+Domicile: 🇨🇦 Canada Segment: Integrated Producer Phase: Production Country: Cuba

 Sherritt International is a TSX-listed nickel-cobalt producer primarily through its 50% stake in the Moa Joint Venture in Cuba — one of the few operating HPAL facilities in the Western hemisphere outside Australia, with the other 50% held by the Cuban government.
 The Moa JV produces mixed sulphides (~33,000 tonnes nickel and ~3,300 tonnes cobalt per year at nameplate), shipped to Fort Saskatchewan, Alberta, where Sherritt's refinery converts them into finished nickel and cobalt rounds.
 The company faces persistent headwinds from US sanctions on Cuba that limit capital market access and complicate banking relationships, and has undergone multiple debt restructurings.